-A while ago we visited a museum with a Da Vinci exhibit.
+A while ago we visited a Da Vinci exhibit.
 There was a demo of building Da Vinci bridge with wood logs.
 We were fascinated by the genius mechanical engineering design and decided to try one ourselves.
 One thing we have at home is pencil, and that is what we used.
 Since pencils are common school supplies, I am sure teachers can do it with students as a STEM challenge at school too.
 Through out the design, plan, build, test, rebuild process, we not only learned engineering design process, but also many physics concepts, such as force, center of gravity.
 After many fails, we successfully build the bridge.
 From the picture, can you guess how much weight did our bridge hold?
 I will share the weight at the end of the post.

-Learn How to Build the Da Vinci Bridge
+Learn How to Build the Da Vinci Bridge — A Step-by-step Instruction

 First we watched a demo video on how to build the Da Vinci Bridge.